iraseidman/USA_Food_Insecurity_Analysis/README.md

 ---
 ### Data Description
-Data utilized for the project analysis was obtained through a variety of sources, including the CDC, Feeding America, County Heath Rankings, Census.gov and others.
+Data utilized for this project was obtained through a variety of sources, including the CDC, Feeding America, County Heath Rankings, Census.gov and others.
 There were over a dozen different data sources that were reviewed, cleaned, and formatted in order to be combined into one primary data source for our project.
 In addition to our primary dataset, many smaller ones were developed for various EDA and modeling needs through the notebook.
 Our primary dataset contained 60 features (of varying data types) and 3140 entries (representing each county in the United States).

 **Data Dictionary created for datasets utilized in this analysis**